Blendify/blender-manual/trunk/blender_docs/manual/editors/dope_sheet/action.rst

 properties can be shared across multiple objects, since both objects have *X location* and *Y location* properties beneath them.

-The *Action Editor* enables you to see and edit the FCurve data-blocks you defined as actions in the *FCurve Editor*.
+The *Action Editor* enables you to see and edit the F-Curve data-blocks you defined as actions in the *F-Curve Editor*.
 So it takes place somewhere in-between the low-level :doc:`F-Curves </editors/graph_editor/introduction>`, and the high-level :doc:`NLA editor </editors/nla>`.
 Hence, you do not have to use them for simple F-Curve animations - and they have not much interest in themselves, so you will mostly use this editor when you do :doc:`NLA animation </editors/nla>`